fracpete/sklearn-weka-plugin/README.md

 * You need to start the JVM in your Python code before you can use Weka (and stop it again).
 * Unlikely to work in multi-threaded/process environments (like flask).
-* Jupyter Notebooks do not play nice with python-javabridge, as you might have to restart the kernel in order to be able to restart the JVM (e.g., with additional packages).
+* Jupyter Notebooks do not play nice with jpype, as you might have to restart the kernel in order to be able to restart the JVM (e.g., with additional packages).
 * The conversion to Weka data structures involves guesswork, i.e., if targets are to be treated as nominal, you need to convert the numeric values to strings (e.g., using `to_nominal_labels` and/or `to_nominal_attributes` functions